Using Dairy In Cocktails.

-So you may notice this is a milk punch but I use half & half and not milk.
-Mixing with dairy is kinda a pain in the ass and that’s because alcohol, like acid, cause milk protein to bind together and make cheese.
+So you may notice this is a milk punch, but the milk punch does not use milk.
+Mixing with dairy is a pain in the ass, and that’s because alcohol, like acid, causes milk protein to bind together and make cheese.
 What protects the protein from binding together is fat.
-Normal milk just doesn’t have enough fat and so you will make a curds and whey punch every time instead.
-The trick is to balance the higher ABVs with the correct percentage of fat.
-This one comes in around 15% and at that abv half & half works well.
-Something like a white russian, which is 30%, needs heavy cream because thats too much booze and would curdle half & half.
-If you use milk then you would need to add less alcohol and water it down some to hopefully not have it curdle.
+Regular milk doesn’t have enough fat, so you will make curds and whey punch every time instead.
+The trick is to balance the higher ABVs with the correct fat percentage.
+This one comes in around 15%, and at that abv half & half works well.
+Something like a white Russian, which is 30%, needs heavy cream because that’s too much booze and would curdle half & half.
+If you use milk, you would need to add less alcohol and water it down some to hopefully not have it curdle.

-On a side note I experimented making this with oat milk and almond milk and it was ok.
-They tasted fine but they lacked the creaminess of actual dairy.
-Kinda like substituting almond milk in coffee.
-Its fine but not actually good.
-Also this follows older recipes pretty closely but I feel this is a superior version.
-One of the oldest ones I could find was Jerry Thomas’s version which is
+On a side note, I experimented with making this with oat milk and almond milk, and it was ok.
+They tasted fine, but they lacked the creaminess of actual dairy.
+Kind of like substituting almond milk in coffee.
+It’s OK but not good.
+Also, this follows older recipes pretty closely, but I feel this is a superior version.
+One of the oldest ones I could find was Jerry Thomas’s version.

 • 15mls/ tea spoon of sugar